amusecode/amuse/doc/install/howto-install-prerequisites.rst

     > mpicxx -v

-If this fails with an error you need to install MPICH2 or OpenMPI support.
+If this fails with an error you need to install MPICH or OpenMPI support.
 Most examples in the dopcumentation assume OpenMPI.
-You can download OpenMPI from http://www.open-mpi.org/.
+You can download OpenMPI from https://www.open-mpi.org/.

 MPI4PY
 ------